carlos-i-martinez/DS_Inferential_Statistics_Human_Body_Temp/README.md

 In this exercise, I will analyze a dataset of human body temperatures and employ the concepts of hypothesis testing, confidence intervals, and statistical significance.

-I will answer the following questions in the python jupyter notebook file named inferential_statistics_human_body_temp_final.ipynb
+I will answer the following questions in the python jupyter notebook file named inferential_statistics_human_temp_final.ipynb

 <b>1) Is the distribution of body temperatures normal?</b>